tensorflow/docs/site/en/api_docs/python/tf/nn/softmax_cross_entropy_with_logits.md

 #### Returns:

-A `Tensor` of the same shape as `labels` and of the same type as `logits` with the softmax cross entropy loss.
+A `Tensor` that contains the softmax cross entropy loss.
+Its type is the same as `logits` and its shape is the same as `labels` except that it does not have the last dimension of `labels`.